7anooch/MusicLibrary/README.md

 you will also need lastfm and spotify API keys, add them to the keys.json (and get rid of the '\_template' part)

 run musiclib.py to set up the database and update it, run main.py for GUI

+Setting up the whole thing takes quite a while if you have a lot of scrobbles/saved albums.